ansible/ansible-container/docs/rst/getting_started.rst

             state: absent

-In production, this container doesn't run, so we use ``/bin/false`` as its production command and specify in its options that we don't even include it when using ``shipit`` to Kubernetes.
+In production, this container doesn't run, so we use ``/bin/false`` as its production command and specify in its options that we don't even include it when using ``ansible-container deploy`` to Kubernetes.
 However we expect that during development, Gulp will use `BrowserSync <https://www.browsersync.io/>`_ to serve and recompile the static assets.
 That server will be expected to proxy web requests to the Django application server in development as well, so we link the containers to make that possible.

 Conversely, the Nginx server runs in production but does not in development orchestration: